InverseDa/simple-information-retrieval-system/README.md

 ## How to deploy this project?

-### 1. You need to install the following dependency:
+### 1. You need to install the following dependencies

 ```
 go@1.19